bnyarko06/Bnyarko06/README.md

 ### Hi there 👋
+I am currently developing my skills as a full stack developer.
+I have a passion for technology and solving problems, I am currently learning on expanding my knowledge with Express and Node.
+I am currently working on Mongoose and I am having a blast learning it.
+If you found value in anything I have created shoutout @bnyarko06.
+Feel free to reach out!
 <!--
 **bnyarko06/Bnyarko06** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.